 Verywell has a useful suggestion – in times of emergency, make eye contact with one person, and ask for help.
 Say ‘hey you, in the red shirt’.
 This will individualise the circumstance again, and should stop diffusion of responsibility.

-If one person stands up, other people begin to follow, thereby reducing the impact of the bystander effect.
+Once one person stands up, other people begin to follow, thereby reducing the impact of the bystander effect.

 Furtherlinks: ‘Breaking the bystander effect and saving lives’ – ABC News Australia